FleetingClouds/brfy-issue-example/README.md

 ## An example of Browserify not recognizing a module bundled by Browserify.

-I have been trying to see how to package up node modules in a bundle separate from my own bundle, but cannot understand why it will not work.
+I have been trying to see how to package up third-party modules in a bundle separate from my own bundle, but cannot understand why it will not work.

 To try it out :

+     git clone git@github.com:FleetingClouds/brfy-issue-example.git
+     cd brfy-issue-example
      npm run brfy

 To clean back to original state